UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Applications

-\begin{corollary} Suppose the true $f_0$ belongs to Hölder class as defined in \eqref{eq:def_holder_class} with smoothness $\alpha$, i.e. $f_0 \in \cF = C_F^{\alpha}([0, 1]^d)$.
+\begin{corollary} Assume that $f_0$ belongs to Hölder class as defined in \eqref{eq:def_holder_class} with smoothness $\alpha$, i.e. $f_0 \in \cF = C_F^{\alpha}([0, 1]^d)$.
 We consider the two-step method with $\cF$ being a set of DNNs with width $N$, depth $L$ and piecewise linear activation functions.
 With probability at least $1-e^{-t}$, the following holds: